 If you follow this blog you know that I am the Port Captain in Antigua for the Salty Dawg Fall Rally to the Caribbean this fall.
-The rally has a number of destinations and I am obviously biased about where you should make landfall.
+The rally has a number of destinations and I will admit that I am biased about where you should make landfall.

 In particular, I think that you should make your destination Antigua.
 And, it’s all about what happens once you arrive.
-In spite of what some say, it’s not all about the journey and after an ocean run of over 1,000 miles, you will be ready for some R&R.
+In spite of what some say, it’s not all about the journey and after an ocean run of over 1,000 miles, you will be ready for some R&R and have we got some great R&R in store for you.

-I have gotten a number of questions about what’s in store for those who do the rally or join us in Antigua, so here goes.
+I have gotten a number of questions about what is planned for those who do the rally or join us in Antigua, so here goes.
 Some have also asked me if they could join in with the fun even if they don’t do the rally and the answer is YES!

 We’d hope that you would decide to join the Salty Dawg Sailing Association but that’s up to you, so come to the party.
-N0, make that “parties” as there are plenty of events.
+N0, make that “parties” as there are plenty of events coming your way in Antigua.

-Better yet, if you have been down in Grenada or Trinidad for the summer, sail north to Antigua and join us.
-It’s not that far and I promise we’ll make it worth the trip.
+Better yet, if you are one of the many Dawgs that have been down in Grenada or Trinidad for the summer, sail north to Antigua in November and join us.
+It’s not that far, really, and I promise we’ll make it worth the trip.

 The arrival activities are slated to begin when the bulk of the boats in the rally arrive in Antigua so for planning purposes, they are slated to kick off on November 13th and run for nearly 10 days.